 The first time I awoke from a cardiac arrest (yes, there are more) I was more confused than surprised.
 I had arrested without really knowing what was going on so return to consciousness brought no surprise, nor relief, nor joy.
 Just confusion.
 There was a sense of whiteness, courtesy of the painted ceiling, so I half-heartedly thought that this might be God’s waiting room but this notion was quickly dispelled when I noticed the stanchion on the edge of my vision.
 Oh whoopee, I was in a hospital bed.
 Besides, God’s waiting room would surely have had a telly.
 And cable, of course.

 I guess my first legitimate feeling was one of self-pity and the presence of Sandra (my wife) and John (my brother) only intensified this sense of hard-done-by.
 How was it that I was here and they were there?
 What the fuck had I done?
-No doubt I’d arrived at God’s waiting room and he’d sent me back to wash behind my ears.
+And why had I come back?
+No doubt I had presented myself to the Good Lord and he had sent me back to wash behind my ears.
 Looking back, I can only wonder at how immature a person can be at age thirty-two.
 Here I was wishing that my nearest and dearest were in my place, or at least in the bed next door.
 Of course, I never thought of it like that but we never do, do we?
 We filter our sense of justice just as we filter everything else.

 In the end I was in that hospital for about a week.
 I was expecting some kind of diagnosis and a corresponding recovery plan.
 Instead a week later I got little more than a group scratching of heads.
 Nothing wrong with me, it appeared.
 Still, you never know.
 Perhaps St George’s (specialist hospital) would find something.
 By this time it was beginning to dawn on me that my rather naïve view of medicine was just that, naïve.
 As a child you are led to believe that when you get ill the medicine man will pop round, reach into his bag and produce the very thing.
 X + Y = Z, as sure as eggs is eggs.
 Well maths was never my strong point and as it turns out, X, Y and Z are all relative.
 As for the eggs, a word of advice, don’t eat them when you’re in hospital (see below).